|

 SOFTWARE

-(Added 06/04/2009)
+UPDATE (Added 06/04/2009)

 A minor display

-problem was found in the
+problem was found in the Montrol software

-software statistics window.
+statistics window.
 Under certain

-circumstances, abnormally
+circumstances, abnormally small Average Offset

-Version 4 of Montrol corrects
+values may display.
+Version 4 of Montrol

-this.
+corrects this.
 See the Montrol SOFTWARE FOR

 WINDOWS section below

-VERSION 4 PIC FIRMWARE
+VERSION 4 PIC FIRMWARE UPDATE (Added 18/03/2009)

 This

-release adds a couple of nice-to-have features:
+firmware release adds a couple of nice-to-have

 - An Alarm Latch clear

-feature which allows to clear any latched
+push-button feature which allows to clear any

-alarm without having to log
+latched alarm without having to log on to the

-on to the system via RS-232C.
+system via RS-232C.
 Grounding pin 22

-momentarily will clear
+momentarily will clear the alarm latch.

 - A 10MHz/5MHz OCXO rate

-floating) state is 10MHz,
+(default, floating) state is 10MHz, Low

-Low (grounded) state is 5MHz.
-Selection is
+(grounded) state is 5MHz.
+Selection is made at

-made at power up only.
+power up only.

 No change to the FLL